artistloopy/BASALT-web/README.md

 ![BASALT screenshot](public/assets/images/hero-image.png)

-This repository powers the BASALT website (local project: `lonely-limb`).
+This repository powers the BASALT website (local project: `BASALTHub`).
 It is built with Astro + Tailwind and provides a community forum, a resource center for downloads, and a blog.
 When Supabase is configured the site persists data; otherwise local JSON fallbacks allow read-only browsing.